 Appraisers get to know the communities in which they appraise.
 They thoroughly understand the value of certain features to the people of that area.
 Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the home at hand.
 By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

 An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At W. Eric Howard & Associates, we are an authority when it comes to knowing the worth of real estate features in Severn and Anne Arundel County neighborhoods.
 The sales comparison approach to value is commonly given the most weight when an appraisal is for a home exchange.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valuePrices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
-Here's what it all boils down to, an appraiser from W. Eric Howard & Associates will help you discover the most accurate property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
+The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of what a property is worth.
+Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from W. Eric Howard & Associates will help you get the most accurate property value, so you can make the most informed real estate decisions.